 - You must cite where appropriate (borrowed thoughts).

 - You must quote and cite where appropriate (copied text).

-After understanding and following this general rule, we can then look to more technical requirements.
+After understanding and following this essential general rule, we can then look to more technical requirements.

 What does it mean to cite?

 Citing is telling the reader where you got it from, so the reader knows where to find it for more information, and knows it is not your original thought.